 The Bay Area really does have it all!
 And our flexible schedule allows plenty of time to explore:

 - Oakland possesses the unique mix of vibrant urban lifestyle with quick access to nature.
-Foodies will love the Michelin-star restaurants, explosion of craft breweries, quick access to Napa wineries.
+Foodies will love the Michelin-star restaurants, explosion of craft breweries, quick access to Napa wineries and Tahoe skiing.
 Night life boasts a vibrant music and club scene, and outdoors enthusiasts in the residency regularly take advantage of over 100 miles of East Bay trails for hiking, biking, and ultra-running just a couple of miles from the medical center.

-- And don’t forget Oakland is home to professional and recreational sports teams—including the 2015, 2017 and 2018 NBA Champion Golden State Warriors!!
+- And don’t forget about the professional and recreational sports teams—including the 2015, 2017 and 2018 NBA Champion Golden State Warriors!!

 Kaiser has long been a leader in the use of medical technology and our 100% fully integrated electronic medical record is the envy of programs nationwide!
 When COVID first struck and in-person visits to clinic were postponed, our residency program was prepared.
 Almost overnight we were able to flip the switch and conduct meaningful video visits with patients to maintain their health.
 Our patient-centered system allows for easy, efficient, comprehensive, and high-quality care.
 For example, as published in the New England Journal of Medicine, the death rate from heart disease among the Northern California Kaiser members is 30 percent lower than the rest of the Northern California population, adjusted for age, and gender, socioeconomic status, etc.